redis/redis-doc/docs/connect/clients/nodejs.md

 #### Handling reconnections

 If network issues or other problems unexpectedly close the socket, the client will reject all commands already sent, since the server might have already executed them.
 The rest of the pending commands will remain queued in memory until a new socket is established.
+This behaviour is controlled by the `enableOfflineQueue` option, which is enabled by default.

 The client uses `reconnectStrategy` to decide when to attempt to reconnect.
 The default strategy is to calculate the delay before each attempt based on the attempt number `Math.min(retries * 50, 500)`.
 You can customize this strategy by passing a supported value to `reconnectStrategy` option: